Australind Pioneer Cemetery 1842

 Established in 1842, the historic Australind Pioneer Cemetery (previously Mt.
 Claremont Cemetery) is located on the crest of a limestone hill in Australind.

-The road to the cemetery was originally called Cemetery Road.
+The road to the cemetery was initially called Cemetery Road.

-The cemetery of about 20 acres was surveyed by the Western Australian Company in 1841 shortly after the settlers arrived and called the hill Mt Claremont.
+The cemetery, which covers about 20 acres, was surveyed by the Western Australian Land Company in 1841, shortly after the settlers arrived.

-The Anglican Bishop, Augustus Short of Adelaide, consecrated it on 16 July 1852 when he visited this part of his huge diocese.
+The Anglican Bishop, Augustus Short of Adelaide, consecrated it on 16 July 1852 when he visited this part of his vast diocese.

-All denominations were free to use the cemetery.
-However, it should be noted that Robert Gainder, an Indian from Belvidere (Belvedere), was buried in un-consecrated ground outside the cemetery in 1896.
+The cemetery was free to use for all denominations.
+However, Robert (James Ghainda) Gainder, an Indian stockman from Belvidere (Belvedere), was buried in unconsecrated ground outside the cemetery in 1894.

 Image Gallery